Queer (song): Music video

 The music video for "Queer" directed by Stéphane Sednaoui for Propaganda Films and was filmed in July 1995 in Los Angeles.
 Filming locations included at Fairfax Avenue sidewalks and under the East 4th St bridge over South Santa Fe Avenue.
 Sedanoui's video concept developed from his own personal experience of being "shredded into pieces" by a beautiful woman.
 Garbage loved his storyboard for "Queer", feeling it matched the ambiguous nature of the song.
 Manson had chosen Sednaoui as director after she saw the "Big Time Sensuality" music video he directed for Björk, and later said that Sednaoui "doesn't just take an idea and apply it to different artists, he seems to be able to figure out where the artist is coming from and make the photographs and the videos unique to that group."

 The black and white storyline of the video saw a young male's first person perspective of exiting an elevator onto a Los Angeles street and meeting Manson.
 She coyly entices him to follow her to her home where the men from Garbage are waiting.
 They detain him inside, forcing him up onto the second-level of the house, where Manson throws him to the floor, strips him of his clothing and blinds him with gaffer tape.
 He recovers to find Manson shaving his head, before she drags him outside by his legs.
-He is then seen strangely happy, and in full colour, leaving the street.
+He is then seen strangely happy, and in full color, leaving the street.

 Director Stéphane Sednaoui shot the whole video himself with a hand-held camera.
 Here singer Shirley Manson spins him.